Neal Shusterman

 Scarlett Thanks for accepting.
 I'm so happy I cried blood.

-message 13: by Megan
+message 13: by megan

-Megan I'm so happy to be friends with you so I can express how much I love the whole Unwind dystology!
+megan I'm so happy to be friends with you so I can express how much I love the whole Unwind dystology!
 They're all flawless and I've read them like 3 times and love them more each time.
 I read the Skinjacker series a couple years back, so I'm going have to revisit those.
 I also was given Bruiser by my friend since she knows my love for your books and I'm so excited!
 Your writing is superb and your mind works in amazing ways.

 message 12: by Emily

-Emily Scott I hope this doesn't sound too corny, but thank you for writing the Unwind series.
+Emily Daughtry I hope this doesn't sound too corny, but thank you for writing the Unwind series.
 You know a series is good when a student comes in to library and asks for a good book and the first words out of her mouth is "Have you read the Unwind series?".
 (Happened numerous times with my middle school and now my high school libraries) It's our high school librarian's favorite series!
 I couldn't tell you the amount of jealous looks I received when I walked through the halls with Undivided, when it wasn't yet available for students to check out (I'm a student library aid).
 Or the struggle I had to go through to finally get a hold of Unsouled.
 There was SO many holds on that book.
 I guess I just wanted to say that the Unwind series was a big part of my life?
 (I've been reading the series since 8th grade and now I'm a senior) and I would also like to thank you for accepting my friend request.

 message 11: by Ashley